naston/RAG_Demo/README.md

 ### Stage 3: Retrieve and Generate
 - Repurpose code for DSPy
 - Run DSPy for RAG
-- create fine-tuning set and use teleprompters
+- create fine-tuning set and use teleprompters (need to test this)
 - process all docs <- You are here!
 - pre-train an index